First order corrections to black hole thermodynamics: a simple approach enhanced: Introduction

-Recently, the simple approach has been rediscovered in the analysis of asymptotically flat black holes \cite{Reall:2019sah,Xiao:2022auy,Ma:2023qqj}.
-In particular, without explicitly solving the perturbed metric, Reall and Santo proposed a method to derive the corrections to the thermodynamic quantities at the order $\mathcal{O}(\alpha)$ for a general value of angular momentum $J$, which includes the special case of extremal black hole.
-In contrast, the traditional approach relies on the perturbed black hole solution; but, due to the complexities involved in solving the rotating black hole solutions, generally the metric and thermodynamics can only be determined through a perturbative expansion in $J/M^2$ \cite{Cano:2019ore}.
+Recently, this approach has been rediscovered in the analysis of asymptotically flat black holes \cite{Reall:2019sah,Xiao:2022auy,Ma:2023qqj}.
+In particular, without explicitly solving the perturbed metric, Reall and Santos proposed a method to derive the higher derivative corrections to Kerr black hole thermodynamics at the order $\mathcal{O}(\alpha)$.
+The method works for a general angular momentum $J$, which includes the special case of extremal black hole.
+In contrast, the traditional approach requires to solve the perturbed black hole solution, but, due to the complexity of the rotating metric, normally the spacetime geometry and thermodynamics can only be determined through a perturbation expansion in $J/M^2$ \cite{Cano:2019ore}.
 Therefore, this approach should not be considered merely as a trick, but rather as an indispensable technique that provides new information about the black hole physics that cannot be accessed using the traditional approach.
-Since the Kerr black hole is not only a realistic object in astronomy but also a sensitive probes of new physics \cite{Horowitz:2023xyl}, the significance of the approach is self-evident.
+Since Kerr black hole is not only a realistic object in astronomy but also a sensitive probe of new physics \cite{Horowitz:2023xyl}, the significance of the approach becomes self-evident.

-Currently, there is an increasing interest in investigating the higher derivative corrections to black hole thermodynamics, owing to their applications in diverse research fields.
-These include extended black hole thermodynamics and its holographic dual, as well as the weak gravity conjecture \cite{Kubiznak:2016qmn,Wei:2019uqg,Ahmed:2023snm,Dutta:2022wbh,Xiao:2023lap,Harlow:2022ich,Cremonini:2019wdk,Noumi:2022ybv}.
-In this context, the approach may offer a valuable and convenient tool for exploring the physical effects of the given higher derivative terms.

-However, the problem is that the approach doesn't always work in the cases of AdS black holes, which can be easily noticed by examining several examples of higher derivative terms added to the Lagrangian.
-Hence, when AdS black holes are concerned, the applicability of this approach is restricted to some specific higher derivative terms in specific spacetime dimensions.
-Clearly, unless one understands when and why the approach is applicable, one can't confidently employ it for an arbitrarily given higher derivative term.
+However, a problem is that a direct application of this approach may potentially yield incorrect answers as it comes to AdS black holes.
+This counter-intuitive fact can be easily noticed by examining several examples of higher derivative terms $\alpha \mathcal{L}_{\text{hd}}$ added to the Lagrangian.
+For instance, although it produces accurate outcomes for certain higher derivative terms like that in eq.\eqref{lhd4order}, it fails to do so for other terms, such as the well-known Gauss-Bonnet term, by comparisons with exact solutions \cite{Hu:2023gru}.
+As a consequence, for an arbitrarily given higher derivative term, one loses control and confidence with the validity of this approach.